alubbock/microbench/README.md

 results = pandas.read_json(json_data, lines=True)
 ```

+## Runtime impact considerations

+The runtime impact varies depending on what information is captured and by platform.
+Broadly, capturing environment variables, Python package versions, and timing
+information for a function has a negligible impact.
+Capturing telemetry and
+invoking external programs (like `nvidia-smi` for GPU information) has a larger impact,
+although the latter is a one-off per invocation and typically less than one second.
+Telemetry capture intervals should be kept relatively infrequent (e.g., every minute
+or two, rather than every second) to avoid significant runtime impacts.

 ## Feedback

 Please note this is a recently created, experimental package.
 Please let me know